Zhaoxiangyun/Morphable-Detector/README.md

 ### Tests

 After the model is trained, we randomly sample 5 samples for each novel category from the test data and use the mean feature vectors for the 5 samples as the prototype for that categpry.
+The results with different sample selection may vary a bit.
+To reproduce the results, we provide the features we extracted from our final model.
+But you can still extract your own features from your trained model.

 To extract the features for test data, run
 ```
 export NGPUS=2